Ashish110110/MLOps/Project/README.md

 ## Tools and Technologies Used

 * Cloud : AWS
-* Experiment Tracking and Model Registration : MLflow
+* Experiment Tracking and Model Registry : MLflow
 * Workflow Orchestration : Prefect
 * Containerization : Docker and Docker Compose
 * Model Deployment : Deployment as web service using Flask, Docker, MLflow and AWS